RyanPoole85/RyanPoole85/README.md

 # Welcome to my page!
-I'm Ryan, a Data Scientist and Navy Veteran in San Antonio, TX.
+I'm Ryan, a Business Analyst and Navy Veteran in San Antonio, TX.

 > Code is like humor.
 When you have to explain it, it’s bad. – Cory House
 <!--